ropensci/yfR/README.md

 Package `yfR` is based on [quantmod](https://www.quantmod.com/) (@joshuaulrich) and uses one of its functions (`quantmod::getSymbols`) for fetching data from Yahoo Finance.
-I’m thankfull for the author for his work in keeping the package working properly.
+As with any API, there is significant work in maintaining the code.
+Joshua was always fast and openminded in implemented required changes, and I’m very grateful for it.